 Meet our CLC Patient Leaders!

 What is a Patient Leader?
-Our Patient Leader group is made up of Chronic Love Club Members who have their own audience and who interact directly with the community online.
-Patient Leaders are dedicated to using their voice and platform to raise awareness for chronic illnesses and disabilities, and the mission of Chronic Love Club.
+Our Patient Leader group is made up of Chronic Love Club Members who are great advocates in their own right, and show love to our community.
+Patient Leaders are dedicated to using their voices and platforms to raise awareness for chronic illnesses and disabilities, and to spread the mission of Chronic Love Club.

 Click the profile pictures to read their CLC member feature!

 Tiff is from San Francisco Bay Area, California.
 She was diagnosed at birth with cystic fibrosis in 1989.
 Growing up, she was always going in and out of the hospital for CF lung infections and started to feel the affects in her early 20’s and was placed on the double lung transplant list at the age of 24 years old.
 Two years and 8 months later, she received 2 new lungs.
 She now can enjoy singing Taylor Swift at the top of her lungs, be an advocate, exercise, and make memories!

 Lauren is from Toronto.
 After being diagnosed with a rare, one in a million bone tumor (Giant Cell Tumor) in her upper spine in 2020, she has undergone over 60 hours of surgery.
 These surgeries have left her with permanent nerve damage in her hands, but she is just happy to have been given a second chance at life after a scare with septic shock.
 She loves to read, explore new coffee shops, spend time in nature and cuddle with her dog.
 Discovering CLC has been such an important part of her healing and recovery journey!